wp-plugins/crayon-syntax-highlighter/readme.txt

 A handful of articles from others written about Crayon, thanks guys!

+* <a href="http://www.doitwithwp.com/displaying-code-in-wordpress-with-crayon-syntax-highlighter/" target="_blank">Displaying Code in WordPress with Crayon </a>
 * <a href="http://blog.boxedpages.net/2012/03/15/abap-syntaxhighlighting-in-wordpress/" target="_blank">ABAP Syntax Highlighting in WordPress (German)</a>
 * <a href="http://infodrug.ru/wordpress/kak-krasivo-vstavit-programmnyj-kod-v-wordpress-podsvetka-sintaksisa.html" target="_blank">Crayon Syntax Highlighter (Russian)</a>
 * <a href="http://n-wp.ru/11513" target="_blank">Crayon Syntax Highlighter (also Russian)</a>